MercuryTechnologies/locally-euclidean/README.md

 ### POST `/v0/append/:filename?bucketName=:bucketName&writeOffset=:writeOffset`

-This appends to the file with the given name at the given offset and returns [200][http200], assuming that the full range being written started as zeros.
+This appends to the file with the given name at the given offset and returns [200][http200], assuming that the given position is at the end of the file.
-If it is not zeros and it also doesn't match the uploaded chunk, [409 Conflict][http409] is returned.
+If the given position is not actually at the end of the file and it also doesn't match the chunk in the given position, [409 Conflict][http409] is returned.

-FIXME: assuming that it's zeros allows for potential arbitrary overwriting of legitimate non-sparse zero sections in files, we might want to track sparse regions if we care

 Idempotent: if the uploaded data at the given offset is identical to the data uploaded, returns [200 OK][http200].